Kahdeg-15520487/subgentrans/README.md

 For each video file, the tool will:
 1. Extract audio to a temporary WAV file using FFmpeg
-2. Transcribe the audio using OpenAI Whisper (base model on CPU)
+2. Transcribe the audio using Faster Whisper (base model on CPU)
+3. Translate Japanese text to English using DeepSeek API
-3. Generate an SRT subtitle file with the same base name as the video
+4. Generate an SRT subtitle file with the same base name as the video
-4. Clean up the temporary audio file
+5. Clean up the temporary audio file

 ## API Server